 The national average cost for wedding catering ranges between $70 to $150+ per person.
 This cost encompasses food, beverages, and service staff.
 For instance, a wedding with 100 guests could cost between $7,000 and $15,000 for catering alone.
 It's essential to consider that these are general estimates, and actual costs can vary based on the specifics of your wedding, including the location and the type of cuisine chosen.

 Catering costs exhibit significant regional variations.
 Major metropolitan areas like New York, San Francisco, and Chicago often have prices 30-50% higher than the national average.
-For example, in Chicago, couples can expect to pay between $150-$350 per person for wedding catering.
+For example, wedding catering in NYC typically ranges from $150 to $350 per person, reflecting the city’s upscale venues and high-end service standards.
 In contrast, rural and suburban locations may offer more competitive pricing, sometimes averaging 20-30% below the national average for comparable service and menu options.
 Understanding these regional price variations and how they impact your wedding catering costs is vital for budgeting.

 Wedding catering costs can vary widely, and understanding these costs is key to effective wedding planning.
 Couples must consider several factors when determining their catering budget.